 A cultural fit interview is important for many reasons.
 Firstly, the company filters through candidates to see who would thrive in the workplace culture.
 It is a precursor to any employee retention strategy, as candidates who share the same values tend to be more engaged, productive, and high-performing.

 Selecting candidates through a cultural fit interview improves overall teamwork and collaboration within employees.
 It also ensures that there is a least possible amount of employee turnover as candidates who mesh with the workplace culture have increased job satisfaction and are less likely to leave the company.
 This is beneficial for both the organization and the potential candidate.

-How to Prepare for Cultural Fit Interview Questions
+How to Prepare for a Cultural Fit Interview?

 Before attempting to practice for cultural fit interview questions, research on the company’s culture.
 Deep dive into their values, beliefs, and mission statement.

 Additionally, it helps to connect with existing company employees to gauge the social atmosphere in the workplace.
 You can do this through virtual coffee chats, the company website, or social media platforms, all of which are a great way to network.

 You could also contact the interviewer directly, which creates a great first impression and shows dedication.